daniel-sunyou-li/TTTT_TMVA_DNN/README.md

   Creates a new `Seed` object from a list of variables and a binary string.
 The characters in the string are read left to right, with the leftmost character corresponding to the first variable in the list.
 The `Seed` object is returned.
 - `Seed.random(variables)`
   Creates a new `Seed` object with random variable inclusion given a list of variables.
 The `Seed` object is returned.
+- `Seed.load_from(path)`
+  Loads a pickled Seed object from the specified path and returns it.

 [Return to Index](#introduction)